“Innovation is the central issue in economic prosperity.” — Michael Porter

 A commonly cited obstacle to breakthrough innovations is the so-called “Innovator’s Dilemma,” or “Success Trap.”1 This occurs when the patterns of success that have been such a vital part of a company’s history to date and have become ingrained in its culture – for instance, commitments to certain technologies, customer relationships, price points, service practices, employee training, and so on – become precisely what impedes movement into technologies and business practices that are likely to become the next major growth engine.

-However, for a company involved in many major markets, there may be a host of potentially misleading variations on this theme, ranging from countries where the old products and practices work just fine and still have a long shelf life even beyond that in the company’s home market, to countries which may be the source of the next new disruptive innovation that is still invisible back home (e.g., cell phone features in use among Japanese or Finnish consumers have long run ahead of consumer behavior in the U.S.).
+However, for a company involved in many major markets, there may be a host of potentially misleading variations on this theme, ranging from countries where the old products and practices work just fine and still have a long shelf life even beyond that in the company’s home market, to countries which may be the source of the next new disruptive innovation that is still invisible back home (e.g., mobile phone features in use among Japanese or Finnish consumers have long run ahead of consumer behavior in the U.S.).
 So while feedback from some markets abroad may reinforce an established business model by extending a profitable product cycle for years even beyond its domestic market viability, a new competitor from a different market may also blindside your firm with a disruptive innovation that is still beyond the horizon of your home country consumers.
 In short, the jaws of the Success Trap become even wider, and you can be lulled to sleep and rudely snared simultaneously.

 Business Model Innovation: Linking Functions and Regions

-The most powerful innovations combine novel products and/or services with innovations in business process as well as innovative marketing (see Figure 1).
+The most powerful innovations combine novel products and/or services with innovations in business process as well as innovative marketing.
 Such a combination requires R&D staff to work seamlessly with Manufacturing and with Sales & Marketing.
 This is unlikely to happen automatically, as each of these functional groups often has its own unique sub-culture and values that do not guarantee the success of such interaction.
 But when all three functions work in concert, the net result can be an innovative business model with unique competitive strength.
 Toyota, GE, Apple, Infosys, or Google have been successful not just because they had great products or services, but because they have combined innovative products and/or services with process excellence and with marketing skills that present a compelling package to customers.

 Carrying out such cross-functional collaboration is difficult enough within one country and one market.
 It becomes vastly more complex and difficult when such teamwork needs to occur across many different regional and country operations, each with its own capabilities, customer needs, and views of how best to proceed.
 The reality may involve hundreds or even thousands of employees from each function trying to understand and coordinate activities both within the same function and across functions as well.

-An environment in which innovation is cultivated at all levels and at every process step acts like a greenhouse; new ideas germinate and bear fruit far more quickly than they would in a location where even fertile seeds fall on dry ground.
+An environment in which innovation is cultivated at all levels and at every process step acts as a greenhouse; new ideas germinate and bear fruit far more quickly than they would in a location where even fertile seeds fall on dry ground.
 Here are steps that people in a variety of leadership roles can take – whether they are C-Suite executives, functional heads, human resources professionals, or team leaders – in order to foster such an innovative environment on a global scale and help to address the kinds of challenges described above.

 Is this country a marketplace that has leading-edge technologies and world-class customers, and what are the capabilities of the local organization?
 Subsidiaries naturally have different degrees of innovative potential according to their size, employee mix, and business objectives.
 Depending on the type of subsidiary and the nature of the country’s market, the proper approach could be to simply disseminate an existing technology or business model with a bit of local adaptation – such relatively modest forms of innovation are nonetheless important to business growth in markets around the world.
 At the same time, having highly skilled employees in distant locations who can function as full-scale participants in leading-edge research and development activities enables round the clock project work at a pace and scale unimaginable even a decade ago.